mspencedm/Software-Dev-DnD/Sessions/Session1.md

 Scene 6: A Narrow Escape

-The chase leads Seraphina into the depths of the Sylvan Haven, where the tavern's foundations intertwine with the city's complex machinery.
-Desperate to escape, she uses her knowledge to navigate the labyrinthine passages.
-The Obscurans struggle to keep up.
+The chase leads Seraphina into the forest while the Obscurans are still in pursuit.

+### Forest Goblin Encounter

 Scene 7: Hidden Truths